mavryk-network/mavryk-protocol/docs/user/client-configuration.rst

 ====================

-The Mavkit client can be configured in flexible ways to control various aspects of its behavior, such as running in different running modes (:doc:`./sandbox`, :doc:`./mockup`, ...), connecting to a public Tezos node, selecting the directory for storing data, and so on.
+The Mavkit client can be configured in flexible ways to control various aspects of its behavior, such as running in different running modes (:doc:`./sandbox`, :doc:`./mockup`, ...), connecting to a public Mavryk node, selecting the directory for storing data, and so on.

 All these aspects
 can be customized by supplying **options** on the command line when running the client.
 Refer to :ref`the client manual <client_manual>` for details.